commonlyjs/commonly/README.md

 Whenever you find some functionality missing, look for it in our cookbook on [commonlyjs.com/cookbook/](https://commonlyjs.com/cookbook/).

 ### Source code
-There's no better way to understand something in depth than to go straight into the source.
+There's no better way to learn than battling your way through the source code.
-Implementation is clean and simple and every LOC is covered with human-readable unit tests.
+We write clean and simple code where every possible scenario is covered with human-readable unit tests.

 Roadmap
 --------